Tag Archives: risun tubeless rims

 GSArim

 Many flagship travel bikes run ‘adventure-look’ spoked wheels, but OEM spoked + tubeless is only slowly catching on.
 Usually, they’re non-Japanese premium brands like BMW, Triumph or KTM.
-I update a list here.
+I updated a list here in 2023.

 tl-at2020

 The original one-litre Africa Twin and Yamaha’s XT700 were two bikes where youd have expected tubeless.
-The 2020 1100cc AT now features tubeless (right).
+The 2020 1100 AT featured tubeless (right).
 Front 21-inch wheels seem to be a problem, but it must well be a cost thing too.
 Spoked tubeless fronts in 19″ are much more common, even on Jap travel bikes.

-These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as the perception of being repairable, lighter, stronger, more shock absorbent and cool.
+These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as the perception of being repairable, lighter, stronger, more shock absorbent and cool looking.
 Meanwhile tubeless is just plain safer and infinitely easier to repair flats.
-On a CRF450R motocrosser running rim locks at 10psi, a tube is probably a better idea and the van’s nearby.
-On a quarter-ton Adv battleship halfway down Ruta 40, getting a flat is a pain.
+On a CRF450R motocrosser running rim locks at 10psi, a tube is probably a better idea as the van’s nearby.
+On a quarter-ton Adv battleship halfway down Patagonia’s Ruta 40, getting a flat is a pain.

 OEM spoked tubeless wheels